Magnolia dealbata: Etymology

 The name eloxochitl was given to the tree by the Aztecs.
 It is derived from the Nahuatl word elotl meaning "green ear of corn", and xochitl meaning "flower".

 Uses

 Magnolia dealbata is cultivated as an ornamental plant, used as a flowering tree in gardens.
 It is also used for timber, and as a traditional medicinal plant for heart conditions, asthma, and stomach pain.
-The flowers are used as decorations for spiritual and cultural events as well.
+The flowers are used as decorations for spiritual and cultural events.